Skip to main content

 General Collection Guidelines

-The Geology Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Geology research at WVU focuses on fossil energy, surficial processes, and orogenic systems.
 This research includes fluvial geomorphology, geophysics, carbon sequestration, arctic tectonics, petroleum geology, energy exploration, structural geology, GIS, dendrochronology, and carbonate sedimentology.
 Other areas of research include environmental geology, paleontology, and hydrogeology.